arnicas/interactive-vis-course/README.md

 * Javascript and useful libraries like JQuery, lowdash
 * Good practices with D3.js for data vis
-* Charting libs like High Charts, D3, libs on top of D3 like Dimple.js
+* Web Charting libs like Highcharts, D3, libs on top of D3 like Dimple.js
 * GitHub use
 * Debugging how-to's

-### 3. Data Analysis Sources
+### 3. Data Sources

-* UNICEF & Child Mortality (Fall Semester Client)
+#### UNICEF & Child Mortality (Fall Semester Client, optional for Spring)
     * [The client brief](APromiseRenewed_Brief_March2015.pdf)
     * The 2014 Key Findings Report on http://www.apromiserenewed.org/: [pdf](http://www.apromiserenewed.org/wp-content/uploads/2015/07/A-Promise-Renewed-2014-Key-Findings.pdf) (plus other publications that may be useful!)
     * Their data sites: http://data.unicef.org/index.php, http://mics.unicef.org